 Understanding the Basics: What Is Visualization?

-Visualization, sometimes called mental imagery, involves using my imagination to picture an event, outcome, or process in as much detail as possible.
-The key is to involve all the senses—not just sight.
-For example, when I visualize achieving a fitness goal, I might focus on how I look, what I’m wearing, the environment around me, the sounds I hear, and even the emotions I feel.
+The key is to engage multiple senses when visualizing.
+For example, if I visualize achieving a fitness goal, I might imagine the environment around me, the sounds I hear, how my body feels, and the emotions I experience.

-- Outcome Visualization: This technique focuses on picturing the result I want.
-For example, I imagine getting a promotion at work and how it feels once I achieve it.
+This technique focuses on picturing the final result I want to achieve.
+For example, I might imagine getting a promotion at work and experiencing the excitement and satisfaction of reaching that goal.

 Getting Started with Visualization Techniques